Health declaration and procedures

 Our health office is located in the corridor behind the sports hall on the ground floor.
 If you have any concerns about the wellbeing of your child at our school, please feel free to come and speak to the school nurses.

 You can also contact the School Clinic at wis_medicaldepartment@Gemseducation.com

 The following notes are a brief summary on school health matters which you may find helpful:

 Accidents and emergencies

-When your child starts at Wellington International, you will be required to complete several medical forms.
+When your child starts at GEMS Wellington International School, you will be required to complete several medical forms.
 Please return them promptly with all medical information provided.
 It is of utmost importance that the school is made aware of any condition your child has and any medication they are receiving.
-This will affect how they are treated in the case of an emergency.
+This will affect how they are treated in case of an emergency.